Monster0506/Student-Study-Pro/README.md

 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?

-This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/68372641-7706-4299-85ee-5ce06c7c1c9d) and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?